yzJean/romaji-robust-japanese-toxicity-detection/src/README.md

-# BERT Toxicity Classification
+# Multi-Model Toxicity Classification

-This is a focused implementation for BERT model training and inference on Japanese toxicity classification.
-It works directly with the existing processed data for quick verification and experimentation.
+This is a focused implementation for transformer-based model training and inference on Japanese toxicity classification.
+It supports both BERT and XLM-RoBERTa models and works directly with the existing processed data for quick verification and experimentation.

 ## Files

 - `utils.py` - Core model and utilities (SimpleBertClassifier, SimpleTrainer, load_data, predict_text)
-- `train.py` - Training script with support for sample size limiting and quick testing
+- `train.py` - Training script with multi-model support, sample size limiting and quick testing
 - `inference.py` - Inference and evaluation script with interactive mode
+- `compare_models.py` - Model comparison utility for BERT vs XLM-RoBERTa
 - `explore_data.py` - Data exploration and analysis utility

 ## Quick Start